-This recipe for Punjabi Garam Masala is different from the other classic garam masala recipe in that it doesn’t contain any chili peppers, and it has more of the aromatics rather than pure heat.
+This recipe for Punjabi Garam Masala is different from the other classic garam masala recipe.
+It doesn't contain any chili peppers, and it has more of the aromatics rather than pure heat.

 But the biggest difference is that this one is toasted.
 If you want my Cooking with Spices video below, you will see that it is possible to use the same spice in a variety of ways, but simply using raw, toasted, toasted in oil, whole, ground, etc.

 I do love this as a nice change, and also a good way to use the very same spices but get a very different taste.
 I use this Punjabi Garam Masala in chana masala, dal makhani, sometimes in Rajma, and also in Langarwali dal which is a very Punjabi dish,

 Should I Use Cinnamon Sticks or Cassia Bark?

 There is one thing to keep in mind.
 It's that although I'm saying cinnamon sticks below, Indian cooks often use cassia bark rather than the rolled-up cinnamon sticks you sometimes see.

 I am not very precise in how I measure this, so I just sort of throw in three pieces, each about 2 inches long and call it a day.

 But since cinnamon sticks are more readily available, I'm calling for those in this recipe.
 If you have and Indian Grocery store near you, be sure to get a little cassia bark one day and see if you can tell the difference.

 Typically I can't tell a huge difference.
 Just that cassia is a little spicier and a little less sweet than regular cinnamon sticks.
 But for this recipe, either will do.